bluedata-katacoda/katacoda-scenarios/Hello world2_scenario/step5.md

 `sed -i 's/distroid Helloworld/distroid Helloworld2/g' helloworld2-app.wb`{{execute}}
 <br>`sed -i 's/Hello World on Centos/Hello World2 on Centos/g' helloworld2-app.wb`{{execute}}

-<br>Execute the following command to get the reference ready .wb file in test directory:
+For your reference, we have already created a ready .wb file in the ~/test directory:<br>
 <br>`cat ~/test/helloworld2-app.wb`{{execute}}

 To view the content of updated .wb file, execute the following command:<br>